ncoghlan/misc/notes/python3/questions_and_answers.rst

 nltk doesn't support Python 3 in an official release yet, but an alpha release with Python 3 compatibility is available.

+For AWS users, the main ``boto`` library is Python 2 only, so Python 3 users will either need to try to Python 3 branch in the main boto repo (which appears to be quite old at this point), or else try `boto3
+<http://boto3.readthedocs.org>`__ that is intended to be an eventual
+replacement for the original ``boto``.

 This means that Twisted and gevent are the main critical dependencies that don't support Python 3 yet, but solid progress has been made in both cases.
 In the case of gevent, gevent 1.1 is likely to feature Python 3 compatibility